junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean can't stop his cheeks from burning.
 "You don't just say shit like that," he mumbles, turning back to those ancient creatures -- humans, they're technically humans, he has to remind himself.

 It is funny to watch those primitive humans, really.
 It's almost surreal.
-They look almost like real humans, but the furs and the sound they make to communicate, they seem to be still on the spectrum of creatures.
-Looking at them as almost like looking at a mirror, and be reminded they are nothing more than a few primitive creatures, only evolved a few thousand years and getting rid of the hairs along the way.
+They look almost like real humans, but the fur and the sound they make to communicate, they seem to be still on the spectrum of creatures.
+Looking at them is almost like looking at a mirror, and being reminded they are nothing more than a few primitive creatures, only evolved a few thousand years and getting rid of the hairs along the way.

-Now that he thinks, all those times those other rude angels calling them "hairless ape"; from their point of view, it really isn't too wrong.
+Now that he thinks, all those times those other rude angels called them "hairless ape"; from their point of view, it really isn't too wrong.
 Which makes Cas such a weird exception then.
-Knowing what they, seeing where they come from, and still willing to spend time with them, help them, even now, still standing by his side as if they are equal.
+Knowing what they are, seeing where they come from, and still willing to spend time with them, help them, even now, still standing by his side as if they are equal.
 How come Cas never said anything like that before?

 Dean glances at Cas.
 And unsurprised to find the angel is watching his face closely.